 Training with SPPOT is fun and fully inclusive, with no requirement to read or write or to speak out loud to a group.

-Training can be delivered in a standard, ‘start and finish’ style for those who want to get out walking dogs in the community as soon as possible or embedded into daily life at SPPOT, taking as long as needed.
+Training can be delivered in a standard, ‘start and finish’ style for those who want to get out walking dogs in the community as soon as possible or embedded into daily life at SPPOT in a work-based learning style.